 Sippy cups with soft lids can be a good place to start when Baby is used to bottles, since the softer, flexible lids have more in common with bottle nipples than hard plastic lids do.
 Either way though, it’s not a good idea to let children carry sippy cups around with them during the day, since falling while drinking from them can cause mouth and facial injuries.

 How should I make the switch?

-After that, try introducing a sippy along with a bottle at a meal, so that Baby can work on the skills needed to drink this way without the stress of losing the option he was more comfortable with.
-He may need a little help working out the mechanics, so you may need to give him a demonstration.
-He may also be a little bit suspicious if, unlike his bottle, he can’t see through the walls of this new contraption to confirm that there’s milk there.
+After that, try introducing a sippy along with a bottle at a meal, so that Baby can work on the skills needed to drink this way without the stress of losing the option they were more comfortable with.
+They may need a little help working out the mechanics, so you may need to give them a demonstration.
+They may also be a little bit suspicious if, unlike their bottle, they can’t see through the walls of this new contraption to confirm that there’s milk there.

-If Baby has started to use his bottle as a comfort object, it can help to start to try and encourage him to shift some of his affection over to another object, like a blanket or a soft toy.
-Not only might this make letting go of bottles easier, but it also might give him something to comfort themselves with when he is dealing with the loss of his bottles.
+If Baby has started to use their bottle as a comfort object, it can help to start to try and encourage them to shift some of their affection over to another object, like a blanket or a soft toy.
+Not only might this make letting go of bottles easier, but it also might give them something to comfort themself with when they are dealing with the loss of their bottles.

 If you’re interested in the craftier option, keep offering Baby both the sippy cup and the bottle full of milk or formula, but start watering down the milk in the bottle a little bit at a time, and leaving the sippy cup full of milk.
-Once Baby is around 6 months or older, it’s not dangerous to offer him water, though he should continue drinking formula or expressed breast milk instead of cow’s milk until he is about a year old.
+Once Baby is around 6 months or older, it’s not dangerous to offer them water, though they should continue drinking formula or expressed breast milk instead of cow’s milk until they are about a year old.